University of Negros Occidental – Recoletos: History

 The University of Negros Occidental – Recoletos was founded in 1941 in Talisay, Negros Occidental by Dr. Antonio A. Lizares and Dr. Francisco Kilayko.
 Then known as Occidental Negros Institute, the school offered first and second years of high school education.
 Upon the outbreak of World War II in the Philippines in December of that same year, the institute closed temporarily.

 Occidental Negros Institute was re-established in Bacolod in 1946, this time offering elementary, high school and three tertiary degree programs.
 The campus transferred from Locsin street (formerly Smith Street) to Lupit Subdivision in Lizares Avenue, its present site, in 1950.
 Dr. Antonio Lizares served as the school's first President with Dr. Francisco Kilayko as the School Director.

 On May 15, 1957, ONI was elevated to university status by the Acting Secretary of Education, Martin V. Aguilar, Jr. ONI became the University of Negros Occidental, the first university in the province.
 Five years later, on May 25, 1962, UNO was acquired by the Augustinian Recollect friars.
 UNO became the University of Negros Occidental-Recoletos with Fr.
 Federico Terradillos, OAR, as the first acting Rector.

 As of August 31, 2022, Reverend Fr.
-Joel A. Alve was appointed as the University's 18th president.
+Joel A. Alve, OAR was elected as the University's 18th president.
+In 2025, Fr.
+Alve was re-elected President by the UNO-R, Inc. Board of Trustees for the quadrennium 2025-2030.

+September 16, 2024 -The Commission on Higher Education named UNO-R as one of the Autonomous Universities in the Negros Island Region.

+September 11, 2026 - The University becomes ISO 21001:2018 certified by TUV SUD.

+2026 -2027 - The university celebrates its 85th Founding Anniversary in Talisay with the theme: A Legacy of Evangelization and Excellence, and its 80th anniversary in Bacolod City.
+Academic year 2027-2028 - The university will celebrate its 70th year as the 1st University in the Province of Negros Occidental and its 65th year as a Recoletos university, the 1st Catholic university on the Island of Negros.